London has many haunted pubs as can be seen from the following accounts.

 George in the Strand, 213 Strand, London, WC2R 1AP

 The building itself was built in the 1930's but the foundations upon which the pub stands belong to a much older building and date from the 17th century.
-And it is in the cellars that the ghost has quite often been seen.
+And it is in the cellars of the George in the Strand pub, that the ghost has quite often been seen.
 He is described as a handsome, smiling man who wears the clothes of a Cavalier.

 Grenadier Pub, 18 Wilton Row, London, SW1X 7NR

-This haunted pub is haunted by the ghost of a soldier who was caught cheating at cards and beaten so badly that he died, haunts this tavern.
+Of all the haunted pubs of London, the Grenadier must be the most famous.
+It is haunted by the ghost of a soldier who was caught cheating at cards and beaten so badly that he died, haunts this tavern.
 This happened in September for it is then that a silent spectre is often observed, objects appear and disappear and tables rattle for no apparently earthly reason.

 John Snow Pub, 39 Broadwick Street, W1F 9QJ

 John Snow was a doctor who tracked down the source of an outbreak of cholera in 1854 to a water pump that used to stand outside the pub at a spot now marked by a pink granite slab.

 The John Snow pub itself is haunted by an unknown man who sits in a corner glowering at customers.